wheerdam/linuxjoy/README.md

 Any blocking `poll()` will be interrupted when `close()` is called.

+Check out [linuxjoy-api](linuxjoy-api.md) for more detailed information about LinuxJoystick API.

 ## Building the Library

 You will need a JDK and `ant` to build the library.
 If they're configured properly, you can just go into the LinuxJoystick directory and run `ant jar`.
 The compiled library will be in the `LinuxJoystick/dist` directory.
 You can package LinuxJoystick with your own program however you see fit.
 You just have to make sure that `LinuxJoystick.jar` or its contents are in your classpath when compiling and running your program.